-Developed by the IETF (Internet Engineering Task Force) in 1999 as an alternative to the H.323 implemented by the ITU (International Telecommunication Union) in 1996, SIP, or Session Initiation Protocol, is a communications protocol used to initiate, modify, maintain, and terminate voice, video, and even instant messaging sessions over IP networks.
+Developed by IETF (Internet Engineering Task Force), in 1999, as an alternative to H.323 implemented by the ITU (International Telecommunication Union) in 1996, SIP, or Session Initiation Protocol, is a communication protocol used to initiate, modify, maintain and terminate voice, video and even instant messaging sessions over IP networks.

-The flexibility of integration with other communication protocols was the great advantage over H.323.
-This advantage caused the growth of SIP systems to become a standard in the world of voice communications, thus creating better interoperability between other systems.
-Another big advantage was its scalability, as it was designed to handle multiple users and sessions simultaneously, and also the ability to handle various types of networks (public, corporate or virtual private networks (VPN).
+The flexibility of integration with other communication protocols was a major advantage over H.323.
+This advantage led to the growth of SIP systems, becoming a standard in the world of voice communications, thus creating better interoperability between other systems.
+Another major advantage was its scalability, as it was designed to handle multiple users and sessions simultaneously, and also the ability to handle various types of networks (public, corporate, or virtual private networks (VPN).

-SIP is based on client-server architecture, working at the application/session layer, performing signaling between the two devices.
-It is important to remember that SIP is only responsible for signaling, while RTP (Real-time Transport Protocol) is responsible for the transmission of media data, i.e. audio, video, etc. For signaling to occur smoothly, the SIP client sends a request (message) to the server that locates the recipient of the call, thus establishing a session.
+SIP is based on a client-server architecture operating at the application/session layer, performing signaling between the two devices.
+It is important to remember that SIP is only responsible for signaling, which is the responsibility of the RTP (Real-time Transport Protocol) the transmission of data media, i.e., audio, video, etc. For signaling to occur smoothly, the SIP client sends a request (message) to the server that locates the recipient of the call, thus establishing a session.

-According to RFC 3261, the initial message must contain the following mandatory headers fields :
+According to RFC 3261, the initial message must contain the following header fields mandatory:

 1. From: You must identify the origin of the message;